barstoolbluz/xplatform-cli-tools/README.md

 By extending environment detection and auth logic this way, you get (more) secure credential management that works across virtually any CI/CD platform.

-## About Flox

-[Flox](https://flox.dev) combines package and environment management, building on [Nix](https://github.com/NixOS/nix).
-It gives you the benefits of Nix but with a friendly, intuitive UX:

-- **Declarative environments**.
-Software packages, variables, services, etc. are defined in simple, human-readable TOML format;
-- **Content-addressed storage**.
-Multiple versions of packages with conflicting dependencies can coexist in the same environment;
-- **Reproducibility**.
-The same environment can be reused across development, CI, and production;
-- **Deterministic builds**.
-The same inputs always produce identical outputs for a given architecture, regardless of when or where builds occur;
-- **World's largest collection of packages**.
-Access to over 150,000 packages—and millions of package-version combinations—from [Nixpkgs](https://github.com/NixOS/nixpkgs).

 ## Prerequisites

 ### 1Password CLI Setup (Local Development)